-I was honoured to use the skills that I had learnt from a young age in Portugal and use it for such an important meeting that was going to be held in Australia.
+I was honored to use the skills that I had learned from a young age in Portugal and use it for such an important meeting that was going to be held in Australia.
 The Napoleon III chairs and sofas had an amazing history behind them when they were first upholstered.
-I never though that in my life I would ever get the chance to do something like this or be approached by a ‘group’ that cared for antiquities the same way I did.
+I never thought that in my life I would ever get the chance to do something like this or be approached by a ‘group’ that cared for antiquities the same way I did.

-I was so proud that my furniture sat in a room were leaders of the world in a few weeks were going to be for this special event.
+I was so proud that my furniture sat in a room where leaders of the world in a few weeks we’re going to be for this special event.
 I am still involved in working for the Historic Houses Trust in Sydney and currently working on the banquettes for the music room.